North Atlantic Right Whale

 NOAA's Commitment to Right Whale Recovery

-North Atlantic right whales face many threats, including changes to their migratory patterns and feeding areas due to climate change, vessel strikes, entanglement in fishing gear, and the impacts of ocean noise on their ability to communicate, find food, and navigate.
-Two of these threats, vessel strikes and entanglement in fishing gear, are the causes of the majority of the serious injuries and mortalities in the ongoing North Atlantic Right Whale Unusual Mortality Event.
+North Atlantic right whales face many threats, including climate change which may alter their migratory patterns and feeding areas, vessel strikes, entanglement in fishing gear, and the impacts of ocean noise on their ability to communicate, find food, and navigate.
+Two of these threats, entanglement in fishing gear and vessel strikes, are the causes of the majority of the serious injuries and mortalities in the ongoing North Atlantic Right Whale Unusual Mortality Event.

 Priority Actions Plan